 Volunteer Legal Internships

 Every year, the DOJ hires nearly 1,000 1L and 2L unpaid summer interns through its Volunteer Legal Internship Program.
 Click on the link above for more information on how to apply for these internships.
-This is also the place you will find infomation about internships with the 93 U.S. Attorneys’ Offices nationwide.
+This is also the place you will find information about internships with the 93 U.S. Attorneys’ Offices nationwide.

 Summer Legal Internship Program